The Newcastle Public Library is bringing out the inner artist in its continuing series Art for Young Folks, presented next at 2 p.m. Thursday, June 8.

 Registration is not required in advance to attend.

+Young readers may bring their own books or pick from the many that are part of the library’s collection.
 The goal of the program is to provide young readers a place to practice their reading in a non-threatening, non-judgmental environment.

 Parents or caregivers are asked to set up a time slot in advance for their children to read.